 Grocery is a large, recurring, non-discretionary, and high frequency consumer category.
-Americans shop for groceries 1.6 times per week on average, spend \$438 per month on groceries on average, and have a wide range of brand and retailer loyalties.
+Americans shop for groceries 1.6 times per week on average, 110 spend \$438 per month on groceries on average, 111 and have a wide range of brand and retailer loyalties.
 For example, a consumer may prefer the produce selection from one retailer and the pantry selection from another.
 Given grocery is a non-discretionary expense, it touches a broad demographic of consumers, and value is critical.
 Urgency varies each time a consumer shops.
 For example, a consumer may be looking to buy a lastminute ingredient before dinner that same day or may be comfortable purchasing household goods in bulk and receiving them later.
 We categorize consumer shopping occasions as follows:

-Weekly shop is a recurring, planned shop to buy groceries and household items.
+- Weekly shop is a recurring, planned shop to buy groceries and household items.
 We believe that weekly grocery shopping represents the largest portion of the market and has historically been the most common consumer use case, balancing the optimal mix of selection, quality, value, and convenience.
-We started by solving for the weekly shop and have expanded to serve broader needs for our retail partners and their customers.
+We started by solving for the weekly shop and have expanded to serve broader needs for our retail partners and their customers. - Bulk stock-up is a less frequent shop for groceries and household items in large quantities.
+This use case has become increasingly popular as we have added retailers like that specifically cater to such orders. - Convenience is a frequent top-up shop to replenish items. - Special occasion is a planned shop for a known event, like a holiday or a gift, often requiring special items on a tight schedule.